Drixevel-Archive/Steambot-Announcements/README.md

-# Steambot-Announcements
+# Sourcemod - Steambot Announcements

-This is a module for the Steambot by Arkarr which allows admins and server operators to send announcements to their steamgroups.
+A Sourcemod project which takes advantage of the Steambot API to allows server operators to send steam announcements to the designated Steamgroups for the Source Engine.